 THE HKONJ PEOPLE’S ASSEMBLY COALITION GROWS:

 HKonJ has become a fusion movement which works 365 days a year!
 The coalition began in 2006 with 16 organizations and now has over 200 partners.

 The HKonJ Coalition holds an annual mobilization called the “Moral March on Raleigh & HKonJ People’s Assembly.”
 It has grown from approximately 3,500 attendees in 2007 to approximately 80,000 in 2014!
 Each year, on the 2nd Saturday in February, thousands of HKonJ marchers flood downtown Raleigh, NC where the “HKonJ People’s Assembly” convenes and ultimately marches to the North Carolina State Capitol.

 HKONJ STANDS TO PROTECT “LIBERTY AND JUSTICE FOR ALL”

-There at the Legislative Building, the HKonJ coalition unites to visibly challenge the extremist attacks on voting rights, economic justice, public education, equal protection under the law, and more.
+At the NC Legislative Building, the HKonJ Coalition unites to visibly challenge the extremist attacks on voting rights, economic justice, public education, equal protection under the law, and more.

-The HKonJ coalition pushes back against radical ultraconservative legislation which violates the rights of children, African Americans, Hispanics, women, LGBTQ individuals, and other marginalized groups.
+The HKonJ coalition pushes back against radical ultraconservative legislation which violates the rights of children, African Americans and other people of color, women, LGBTQ individuals, immigrants, and other marginalized groups.